jcmartinez/drupalpro14/README.md

 destroy the machine, when the project is over, or when you really need to start over:

     vagrant destroy
-btw, even after destorying the machine you can create a new one simply by typing *vagrant up* again.
+Even after destorying the machine you can create a clean new one with the same original settings simply by typing *vagrant up* again.

 ##2.
 Sharing
 vagrant lets you easily share you're work with others by typing